d9042n/personal_backend/docs/README.md

 | ReDoc        | `/redoc/`       | Alternative API documentation |
 | OpenAPI JSON | `/swagger.json` | Raw OpenAPI specification     |

+## 🔌 WebSocket Support

+The API supports WebSocket connections for real-time features:

+- **Base URL**: `ws://domain/ws/`
+- **Authentication**: Via token query parameter
+- **Available Channels**:
+  - Notifications: `ws://domain/ws/notifications/?token=<your_jwt_token>`

+## 🚀 Getting Started

+To start using the API:

+1. Register a new user account
+2. Obtain JWT tokens via login
+3. Include the access token in your requests
+4. Explore the available endpoints

+For detailed examples and code snippets, see the respective module documentation.

 ---

-📝 For detailed information about specific endpoints, please refer to the respective module documentation in the [Apps & Modules](#apps) section.
+📝 For detailed information about specific endpoints, please refer to the respective module documentation in the [Apps & Modules](#apps--modules) section.